Jovy Marcelo: Early career and education

 Marcelo came from a racing family, with his father Edward ("Eddie") racing dragsters, motorcycles, and speedboats in Southeast Asia (mainly in Malaysia, the Philippines and Macau).
 He began his racing career at the age of 11 in go-karts.

-He studied in the United States at St. Mary's and at Armstrong College in Berkeley, California.
+Marcelo studied in the United States at St. Mary's and at Armstrong College in Berkeley, California.

 Career

-Bitten with the racing bug, he pursued racing full-time right after graduating with a business degree.
-With the financial support of his father, Marcelo raced in junior formulas in the United Kingdom before moving to the New Zealand series.
+Bitten with the racing bug, Marcelo pursued racing full-time right after graduating with a business degree.
+With the financial support of his father, he raced in junior formulas in the United Kingdom before moving to the New Zealand series.

 In 1990, Marcelo returned to the United States and competed in the Toyota Atlantic Championship with Duane Anderson's team.
 Marcelo finished second in the championship behind Mark Dismore and earned the Rookie of the Year title.

 In 1991, Marcelo continued in Toyota Atlantic, replacing Dismore in Bill Fickling's P-1 Racing Team.
 Marcelo won races at Lime Rock Park and Nazareth Speedway.
 Marcelo won the season championship, beating Jimmy Vasser by four points.